Zizaco/confide/README.md

 The [generated controller](https://github.com/Zizaco/confide/blob/master/src/views/generators/controller.blade.php) does exactly this.

 ## Troubleshooting

+__[2014-07-18 01:13:15] production.ERROR: exception 'Illuminate\Database\QueryException' with message 'SQLSTATE[42S22]: Column not found: 1054 Unknown column 'password_confirmation' in 'field list' (SQL: insert into \`users\` ...__

+The `password_confirmation` attribute should be removed from the object before being sent to the database.
+Make sure your user model implement the `ConfideUserInterface` and that it use the `ConfideUser` trait [as described above](#user-model).
+Otherwise if you are using a custom validator, you will have to unset `password_confirmation` before saving the user.

 __I receive a "Your account may not be confirmed" when trying to login__